aireaire/openshift-homework/Readme.md

 ...
 ```

-Also in the `group_vars/OSEv3.yaml` define variables to set up users for the OpneShift cluster:
+Also specify HTPasswd identity provider to import users for the cluster in group variables file `group_vars/OSEv3.yaml`:

 ```yaml
 # file: group_vars/OSEv3.yaml